Tina Charles (basketball)'s Success and Achievements in Timeline

 2010: WNBA Rookie of the Year

-In 2010, Tina Charles was named the WNBA Rookie of the Year and set all-time league records for rebounds (398) and double-doubles (22).
+In 2010, Tina Charles was named the WNBA Rookie of the Year.
+In her first season, she set all-time league records for rebounds, with 398, and double-doubles with 22.

-September 2, 2011: Triple-Double in Connecticut Sun history
+September 2, 2011: First Triple-Double in Connecticut Sun History

-In 2012, Tina Charles played for Team USA at the Summer Olympics in London, where the team won the gold medal by defeating France 86–50.
+In 2012, Tina Charles played for Team USA at the Summer Olympics in London and won her first Olympic gold medal after they beat France 86–50.

-In 2012, Tina Charles was named the MVP of the WNBA, leading the league in double-doubles and setting a record for the fastest player to reach 900, 1,000, and 1,100 rebounds.
+In 2012, Tina Charles was named the MVP of the WNBA.
+She led the league in the number of double-doubles recorded, and set the mark for the fastest player in WNBA history to reach 900, 1,000 and 1,100 rebounds.

 2016: Best Season of Career

-In 2016, Tina Charles had the best season of her career, averaging 21.5 points per game, leading the league in rebounds, and claiming the scoring title with the Liberty finishing 21-13.
+In 2016, Tina Charles had the best season of her career, averaging a career-high 21.5 points per game.
+She also led the league in rebounds and total points scored, claiming the scoring title, and the Liberty finished with a 21–13 record.
+They were defeated in the second round of the playoffs by the Phoenix Mercury.

 2016: Won Second Olympic Gold Medal